tjohann/arm_cortex_sdk/README.md

 At the moment I use Olimex SAM3-P256/H256 (https://www.olimex.com/Products/ARM/Atmel/SAM3-P256/ and https://www.olimex.com/Products/ARM/Atmel/SAM3-H256/) and Olimex LPC-P1343 (https://www.olimex.com/Products/ARM/NXP/LPC-P1343/).

 Both devices need a libchip (processor specific parts -> here the same for both) and a libboard (board specific parts).
 I provide a small script wich downloads the already compiled librarys from sourceforge.
-If you want to build it on your own, checkout my repository (tbd.) which is based on the Atmel and Olimex zip files (tbd download links).
+If you want to build it on your own, checkout my repository (https://github.com/tjohann/sam3_p256_libboard and https://github.com/tjohann/lpc_p1343_libboard) which is based on the Atmel/NXP/Olimex zip files.

 Setup dev environment